Developmental delays in children (5-12 years)

 These professionals will help your child to develop the skills they need to thrive.
 Some children require less or no support as they get older due to early intervention.

-If you are concerned about the support for your child, talk to your doctor about the possibility of accessing support through the National Disability Insurance Scheme (NDIS).
-The NDIS provides funding to assist children under six years old with developmental delays in accessing therapy and support for early intervention.
+Talk to your doctor about accessing support for your child through the National Disability Insurance Scheme (NDIS).
+The NDIS provides funding to assist children under 6 years old with developmental delays in accessing therapy and support for early intervention.

 Neurodivergence

-Neurodivergence is when a child’s brain functions differently from the majority of people who are at a similar age and stage.
+Neurodivergence is when a child’s brain functions differently from most children their age.
 People who are neurodivergent may see the world differently from others.
-This includes diagnoses such as Autism and ADHD.
+This includes conditions such as Autism and ADHD.

 If your child is neurodivergent and you haven't already, talk to your doctor about accessing support through the National Disability Insurance Scheme (NDIS).
 The NDIS provides funding to assist children with neurodivergence to access therapy and support for early intervention as well as ongoing services.